 Advice for Flying and Air Travel

 When traveling, it is important to keep safety in mind.
 Safety should be a top priority during travel, and airline travel safety is an important aspect of any trip that requires travel flying abroad.
-Air travel is one of the safest modes of transportation but there are steps that can be taken by individuals to further ensure health and safety during any trip.
-In order to ensure the safety of passengers, airlines and passengers traveling on airlines are subject to many travel restrictions.
+Air travel is one of the safest modes of transportation, but there are steps that can be taken by individuals to further ensure health and safety during any trip.
+To ensure the safety of passengers, airlines and passengers traveling on airlines are subject to many travel restrictions.
 To have the best trip possible, knowing what these restrictions are and preparing to fly will help ease the stress of travel.

 Preparing to Fly